global-container-format/gcf-spec/resources/geometry.md

 The vertex data is made of `Vertex count` items of `Vertex stride` stride.
 It is followed by `Index count` vertex indices, where each index is represented as an unsigned integer (see [Flags](#Flags)).

+Vertex stride must be a power of two.

 ### Flags

 The following resource descriptor flags are supported: